cursedlifeblessedlife/cornerstone/README.md

     ```

 2. **Install Node.js**:
-    Use the correct installation for your system, https://nodejs.org/en/download/
+    Use the correct installation for your system: https://nodejs.org/en/download/

 3. **Install Dependencies**: